North Pemberton station

 North Pemberton is a disused railway station located in Pemberton Township, Burlington County, New Jersey, United States.
-The station was built in 1892 by John S. Rogers and added to the National Register of Historic Places on May 23, 1978.
+The station was built in 1892 by John S. Rogers and added to the National Register of Historic Places on May 23, 1978, for its significance in architecture and transportation.
 The station became inactive in 1969 when rail service between Pemberton and Camden ended.
 The Township of Pemberton now owns the station and operates it as the North Pemberton Railroad Station Museum, a museum of regional history and a Welcome and Information Center for both the Pinelands and the Pemberton area.

-The North Pemberton Railroad Station Museum is currently closed and inaccessible.
-Pemberton Township Mayor David Patriarca, along with the town council were unable to negotiate a new lease for the site with the Pemberton Township Historic Trust in September 2012.
+The North Pemberton Railroad Station Museum is currently in the process of reopening under the management of the Pemberton Township Historic Trust.
+Previously, former Pemberton Township Mayor David Patriarca, along with the town council were unable to negotiate a new lease for the site with the Pemberton Township Historic Trust in September 2012.